×

 );

-• You can use multiple constraints on a single column
+• You can apply multiple constraints to a single column.

 Example